-- "(54) LIMITATIONS ON CERTAIN ASSETS.-A registered-digital commodity broker or registered-digital commodity dealer shall not offer, offer to enter into, enter into, or facilitate any contract of sale of a digital commodity that has not been certified under section 5c(d). - "(c) Additional Registrations.- - "(1) WITH THE COMMISSION.-Any person required to be registered as a digital commodity broker or digital commodity dealer may also be registered as a futures commission merchant, introducing broker, or swap dealer. - "(2) WITH THE SECURITIES AND EXCHANGE COMMISSION.-Any person required to be registered as a digital commodity broker or digital commodity dealer under this section may register with the Securities and Exchange Commission as a digital asset broker or digital asset dealer, pursuant to section 15(b) of the Securities Exchange Act of 1934, as applicable, if the digital asset broker or digital asset dealer limits its solicitation of orders, acceptance of orders, or execution of orders, or placing of orders on behalf of others involving any contract of sale of digital assets. - "(3) WITH MEMBERSHIP IN A REGISTERED FUTURES ASSOCIATION.-Any person required to be registered as a digital commodity broker or digital commodity dealer under this section shall be a member of a registered futures association. - "(4) Registration required.-Any person required to be registered as a digital commodity broker or digital commodity dealer under this section shall register with the Commission as such regardless of whether the person is registered as such with another State or Federal regulator. - "(d) Rulemaking.- - "(1) In GENERAL.-The Commission shall prescribe such rules applicable to registered digital commodity brokers and registered digital commodity dealers as are appropriate to carry out this section, including rules in the public interest that limit the activities of digital commodity brokers and digital commodity dealers.

-- "(2) MULTIPLE REGISTRANTS.-The Commission shall prescribe rules or regulations permitting, or may otherwise authorize, exemptions or additional requirements applicable to persons with multiple registrations under this Act, including as futures commission merchants, introducing brokers, digital commodity brokers, digital commodity dealers, or swap dealers, as may be in the public interest to reduce compliance costs and promote customer protection. - "(e) Capital Requirements.- - "(1) In GENERAL.-Each registered digital commodity broker and registered digital commodity dealer shall meet such minimum capital requirements as the Commission may prescribe to address the risks associated with digital commodity trading and to ensure that the digital commodity broker or digital commodity dealer, respectively, is able to- - "(A) meet, and continue to meet, at all times, the obligations of such a registrant; - "(B) conduct an orderly wind-down of the activities of the digital commodity broker or digital commodity dealer, respectively;
+- "(5-4) LIMITATIONS ON CERTAIN ASSETS.- A digital commodity broker or digital commodity dealer shall not offer, offer to enter into, enter into, or facilitate any contract of sale of a digital commodity that has not been certified under section 5c(d). - "(c) Additional Registrations.- - "(1) WITH THE COMMISSION.- Any person required to be registered as a digital commodity broker or digital commodity dealer may also be registered as a futures commission merchant, introducing broker, or swap dealer. - "(2) WITH THE SECURITIES AND EXCHANGE COMMISSION.- Any person required to be registered as a digital commodity broker or digital commodity dealer under this section may register with the Securities and Exchange Commission as a digital asset broker or digital asset dealer, pursuant to section 15(b) of the Securities Exchange Act of 1934, as applicable, if the digital asset broker or digital asset dealer limits its solicitation of orders, acceptance of orders, or execution of orders, or placing of orders on behalf of others involving any contract of sale of digital assets. - "(3) WITH MEMBERSHIP IN A REGISTERED FUTURES ASSOCIATION.- Any person required to be registered as a digital commodity broker or digital commodity dealer under this section shall be a member of a registered futures association. - "(4) REGISTRATION REQUIRED.- Any person required to be registered as a digital commodity broker or digital commodity dealer under this section shall register with the Commission as such regardless of whether the person is registered with another State or Federal regulator. - "(d) RULEMAKING.- - "(1) In GENERAL.- The Commission shall prescribe such rules applicable to registered digital commodity brokers and registered digital commodity dealers as are appropriate to carry out this section, including rules in the public interest that limit the activities of digital commodity brokers and digital commodity dealers. - "(2) MULTIPLE REGISTRANTS.- The Commission shall prescribe rules or regulations permitting, or may otherwise authorize, exemptions or additional requirements applicable to persons with multiple registrations under this Act, including as futures commission merchants, introducing brokers, digital commodity brokers, digital commodity dealers, or swap dealers, as may be in the public interest to reduce compliance costs and promote customer protection. - "(e) Capital Requirements.- - "(1) In GENERAL.- Each digital commodity broker and digital commodity dealer shall meet such minimum capital requirements as the Commission may prescribe to address the risks associated with digital commodity trading and to ensure that the digital commodity broker or digital commodity dealer, respectively, is able to- - "(A) meet, and continue to meet, at all times, the obligations of such a registrant; and - "(B) in the case of a digital commodity dealer, fulfill the counterparty obligations of the digital commodity dealer for any margined, leveraged, or financed transactions.

-- "(CB) in the case of a digital commodity dealer, fulfill the customer counterparty obligations of the digital commodity dealer for any margined, leveraged, or financed transactions. - "(2) Rule of construction.-Nothing in this section shall limit, or be construed to limit, the authority of the Securities and Exchange Commission to set financial responsibility rules for a broker or dealer registered pursuant to section 15(b) of the Securities Exchange Act of 1934 (15 U.S.C.
-78o(b)) (except for section 15(b)(11) of such Act (15 U.S.C.
-78o(b)(11)) in accordance with section 15(c)(3) of such Act (15 U.S.C.
-78o(c)(3)). - "(3) FUTURES COMMISSION MERCHANTS AND OTHER DEALERS.-
+- "(2) RULE OF CONSTRUCTION.- Nothing in this section shall limit, or be construed to limit, the authority of the Securities and Exchange Commission to set financial responsibility rules for a broker or dealer registered pursuant to section 15(b) of the Securities Exchange Act of 1934 (15 U.S.C.
+780(b)) (except for section 15(b)(11) of such Act (15 U.S.C.
+780(b)(11)) in accordance with section 15(c)(3) of such Act (15 U.S.C.
+780(c)(3)). - "(3) FUTURES COMMISSION MERCHANTS AND OTHER DEALERS.-